ligato/docs/docs/user-guide/agentctl.md

 The `_report.txt` describes each subreport file.
 Errors appear in three places:

 * `_failed-reports.txt` file lists all errors from all subreports.
-* console while running the report command
+* console while running agentctl report.
-* Subreport file in the location where the retreived information should appear.
+* Subreport file in the location where the retrieved information should appear.

-Example of subreport error contained in the `_failed-reports.txt` file:
+Example of an error contained in the `_failed-reports.txt` file:
 ```
 ######################################################################
 Retrieving agent kvscheduler NB configuration... failed due to: